 Yes!
 Many nonprofit agencies have started funds at VCCF in order to stabilize their operations and allow for long-range financial planning.
-For more information on how a fund could benefit your organization, please contact Jim Rivera, Chief Compliance Officer, at email@example.com.
+For more information on how a fund could benefit your organization, please contact Jim Rivera, Chief Philanthropic Counsel, at firstname.lastname@example.org.

 Can individual donors establish a fund specifically to support us?